 A brand story is a guiding policy or a core brand promise brought to life with a well-coordinated set of activities and communicated both effectively and creatively.

 Brand Story and Content Agency: It is imperative that a brand enables their agency by providing a clear and well-thought out, genuine, comprehensive and consistent brand story, which the content agency could then combine with their creativity to churn out content that is non-repetitive and yet compelling enough to create a loyal fan following.

 The framework is very simple and is not too difficult if you be critical of your beliefs and assumptions about your brand, competitors and your target consumers.

 Are you really unique?
 How relevant are you?
 How genuine is that relevance and uniqueness?

 Would you like to add a Canadian brand whose story gives you goosebumps or makes you feel proud?
 Leave a comment below!

 Please share if you enjoyed reading.

-Rohit Banota, founder of StorySaves, is a Queen’s MBA with over 15 years of experience in Consumer Packaged Goods with companies like P&G and AB InBev( SAB Miller) as well as in creating, launching and growing multiple Canadian CPG brands especially in health and beauty.
+Rohit Banota, founder of StorySaves, is a Queen’s MBA with over 15 years of experience in Consumer Packaged Goods with companies like P&G and AB InBev( SAB Miller).

-Rohit has dedicated last few years helping North American CPG brands, without the resources and advertising budges of Tier 1 companies, by creating their brand strategies and stories, and then spreading those stories resulting in sustainable and profitable growth.
+Rohit has dedicated last few years helping North American CPG brands, within health and beauty, without the resources and advertising budges of Tier 1 companies, by creating their brand strategies and stories, and then spreading those stories for sustainable and profitable growth.